- Campus Life

 You can apply to a nursing program at Simmons having completed all, some, or none of the prerequisite courses.

 Students are encouraged to consider taking prerequisite courses at Simmons and may do so in fall, spring, and/or summer terms.
 Students may take prerequisites at Simmons as a degree or non-degree student.
-Degree students apply, using a single Dix Scholars application, to take prerequisite or non-nursing coursework at Simmons and to continue directly into a specific nursing option (18-month, 2 year or 3 year).
+Degree students apply, using a single Dix Scholars application, to take prerequisite or non-nursing coursework at Simmons and to continue directly into a specific nursing option (accelerated, 2 year or 3 year).
 If accepted, such students will be guaranteed a space in the nursing option to which they have been accepted, provided they successfully complete their prerequisites at Simmons.
 For example, a student is accepted to begin attending Simmons in the fall, takes prerequisite courses in the fall and spring semesters and then begins her 2-year nursing program the following fall.
 Such students are also eligible for financial aid provided they take a minimum of two classes per semester.
 Non-degree students take prerequisites at Simmons on a per-course basis and therefore are not eligible for financial aid.

 Simmons nursing prerequisites are: